-TWO senior members of staff at Lincoln Cathedral, the Dean and the Canon Chancellor, are on leave while a historic safeguarding matter, thought to involve vulnerable adults, is investigated.
+TWO senior members of staff at Lincoln Cathedral, the Dean and the Canon Chancellor, are on leave while a non-recent safeguarding matter, thought to involve vulnerable adults, is investigated.

 A cathedral spokeswoman said that the Dean, the Very Revd Christine Wilson, had taken a leave of absence for “personal reasons”.
 The Canon Chancellor, the Revd Dr Paul Overend, had also “stepped back” from his post.
 The reasons for their temporary departures were “different”, but “connected to one issue”, the spokeswoman said.